 The main issues appear to be an underactive Thyroid or an overactive Thyroid – known respectively as Hypothyroidism (not enough thyroxine is produced for the body’s needs) and Hyperthyroidism (too much thyroxine is produced for the body’s needs).

 Hypothyroidism – If too little of the thyroid hormones are produced, the cells and organs of your body slow down.
 If you become hypothyroid, your heart rate, for example, may be slower than normal and your intestines work sluggishly, so you become constipated.
-Key symptoms for Hypothyroidism (overactive): tiredness, feeling cold, weight gain, poor concentration, depression.
+Key symptoms: tiredness, feeling cold, weight gain, poor concentration, depression.
 Some of these symptoms look familiar?
 The word ‘hashimoto’s’ also comes up on patient forums frequently – this is related to hypothyroidism (underactive).

 Hyperthyroidism – If too much of the thyroid hormones are secreted, the body cells work faster than normal, and you have Hyperthyroidism.
 If you become hyperthyroid because of too much secretion of the hormones from the thyroid gland, the increased activity of your body cells or body organs may lead, for example, to a quickening of your heart rate or increased activity of your intestine so that you have frequent bowel motions or even diarrhoea.
 Key symptoms – weight loss, heat intolerance, anxiety, and, sometimes, sore and gritty eyes.
 Hmm, again, some of these look familiar?

 Routine ‘Thyroid blood tests’ from your doctor will confirm whether or not you have a thyroid disorder.
 I now test for TSH (thyroid-stimulating hormone), T3 and T4 every 6 months.
-All normal.
+Mostly in range but recently TSH is spiking and both T3 and T4 are consistently at the lower end of normal range.

 Remember: Hypo is ‘underactive’, Hyper is ‘overactive’.
 Sometimes there are very few symptoms